spanner/radiant-paperclipped_gps-extension/README.md

 * accepts most files that GpsBabel understands and creates GPX, TCX (for Garmin Training Center), MMO (for Memory Map) and KML files from them.
 * displays basic multimap slidemap of the route or track.
 * map tag javascript is a minimal initialisation of the map viewer.
-The multimap code is exemplified in `mm_gps.js` and should be easy to apply as is or to customise.
+The multimap code is exemplified in `mm_gps.js` and should be easy to apply or to customise.

 ## Notes